Strong Ramsey Games in Unbounded Time: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Imre Leader for useful discussions.
+The authors would like to thank Imre Leader for useful discussions and the anonymous referees for suggesting improvements of the presentation.
 The third author would like to thank Trinity Hall, University of Cambridge, for support through the Trinity Hall Research Studentship.